-A modern office, without a dress code, affords you the option to wear what you feel confident in, and express your personal style.
-Take inspiration from the employees above.
+A modern office, without a dress code, affords you the option to wear clothes that make you feel confident while allowing you to express your personal style.
+Take inspiration from the employees in the picture.
 Their styles vary significantly, from the refined but rugged look of the man in the red pants to the dressy athletic style of his coworker in the blue crew neck and sneakers.

-Though each person here has a very individualized look, there is one common denominator.
-Each looks polished and put together.
-Although there are jeans and sneakers in the mix, if one of them had to make a presentation on the spot, he or she at least wouldn't have to worry about a wrinkled shirt or stained pants.
+Though each person has a very individualized look, there is one common denominator.
+Each appears polished and put together.
+Although there are jeans and sneakers in the mix, if one of them had to make a presentation on the spot, they at least wouldn't have to worry about a wrinkled shirt or stained pants.

 That's really the key.
 Put the effort into making casual clothes look office-ready, and you're good to go, as long as you look and feel the part.

-If a workplace has no dress code, most likely what that means is it's a casual dress code.
-You can wear what you want, though keep in mind some things go assumed.
-Meaning that even though there's no dress code, you're still at work.
-Keep it classy.
+If a workplace has no dress code, most likely it has an informal casual dress code.
+You can wear what you want, though keep in mind some aspects of your appearance are assumed, such as a neat, clean look.

-If you were going out to a Sunday brunch or a casual dinner with friends, what would you wear?
+Consider what you would wear to a Sunday brunch or casual dinner with friends.
 You'd probably want to look nice, but still feel comfortable.
-That can be a good standard of dress as you decide what to wear.
+This could be a helpful guideline when dressing for work.

-If you're used to a more formal office style and don't feel ready to shine in a basic t-shirt and jeans, but still want to fit into the company culture, consider dressing up a basic outfit simple accessories.
+If you're accustomed to a more formal office style and don't feel comfortable in a basic t-shirt and jeans, but still want to fit into the company culture, consider dressing up a basic outfit with simple accessories.

-Wear a scarf.
-Add a statement necklace, or a pair of earrings.
-Throw on a casual blazer over your t-shirt.
-There are lots of ways to refine a casual look without resorting to button-down shirts or dress pants.
+Wear a scarf, or add a statement necklace or pair of earrings.
+Put on a casual blazer over your t-shirt.
+There are many ways to refine a casual look without resorting to button-down shirts or dress pants.

-In a casual work environment, you shouldn't feel bound to wearing all black.
-Incorporate prints, textures and patterns into your look to add some spark to a laid-back outfit.
+In a casual work environment, you shouldn't feel bound to wearing all black or grey.
+Incorporate prints, textures, and patterns into your look to add some brightness to a casual outfit.

-Like the woman above, swap out your every day denim for a pair of jeans in a subdued floral print.
+Swap out your everyday denim for a pair of jeans in a subdued floral print.
 Or, opt for khakis in a salmon color rather than beige.